What is a dental crown?

 Dental crowns can be used to cover a tooth after a root canal, protect a cracked tooth, stabilize a dental filling, cover a dental implant, or attach a bridge.
 They can also serve an aesthetic purpose by restoring a natural appearance to a stained or discolored tooth.

 In order to accommodate a dental crown, a tooth must usually be reduced in size.
-Our dentists will make a cast of the tooth to create an impression, which is sent to a special lab to manufacture a custom-made crown.
+Our dentist will make a cast of the tooth to create an impression, which is sent to a special lab to manufacture a custom-made crown.
 We may apply a temporary crown until the permanent crown is ready to be cemented in place.

 Crowns can be confused with dental veneers.
 Unlike veneers, which are applied to a relatively small area, crowns cover the full tooth above the gum line.